Build a Spiritual Yoga Practice That Aligns Mind, Body, and Spirit

 5. Recognize and Honor Your Spiritual Journey

 Your yoga practice is unique and sacred to you.
 Trust the process and celebrate small milestones.
+Creating a daily yoga practice is one of the greatest gifts you can offer yourself.
 In fact, sometimes my best days are when I take a step back in my physical practice in order to build strength.
 At the sake of being super cheesy it really is about the journey and how you get there, and not just the destination.

 Just like with spirituality, it's not about jumping ahead by by Yoga isn’t about achieving perfect balance or enlightenment overnight; it’s about growth, presence, and connection—one breath at a time.